slebetman/sendgrid-event-logger/README.md

 ## Setup

-1. Install Elasticsearch.
+1. Install and run Elasticsearch.
 Refer to the docs for details: https://www.elastic.co/guide/en/elasticsearch/reference/current/_installation.html

-2. Upload the index template to elasticsearch:

-        curl -XPUT elasticsearch_server:9200/_template/sendgrid_template -T elasticsearch-template.json

-3. Run the server once to install default config:
+2. Install the default config file by running:

         ./sendgrid-event-logger install

+    If you're running elasticsearch on a port other than 9200 the above command will generate an error.
+Don't worry about it for now.

-4. Check /etc/sendgrid-event-logger.json and edit if necessary.
+3. Check /etc/sendgrid-event-logger.json and edit if necessary.

 ## Integrating with Kibana